Predators (2025 film): Release

-In November 2025, Paramount+ announced it would be streaming the film worldwide starting December 8.
+In November 2025, Paramount+ announced it would begin streaming the film worldwide starting December 8.

 Reception

+Critical response

 Predators received positive reviews from film critics, and has been cited as one of the year's best documentaries.
+Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 19 critics, indicating "universal acclaim".

-In his Critic's Pick review for IndieWire, David Ehrlich referred to the film as "raw and riveting", and Variety critic Guy Lodge wrote, "Osit's brilliant, subtly needling film leaves us unnerved and alert, but not certain of our convictions – an outcome, perhaps, that more true-crime programming should pursue.".
+In his Critic's Pick review for IndieWire, David Ehrlich referred to the film as "raw and riveting", and Variety critic Guy Lodge wrote, "Osit's brilliant, subtly needling film leaves us unnerved and alert, but not certain of our convictions – an outcome, perhaps, that more true-crime programming should pursue."
 It was also listed as a New York Times Critic's Pick.

+Accolades

+Predators was nominated for a Peabody Award and a News and Documentary Emmy Award for Outstanding Investigative Documentary.